donkirkby/chess-kit/raw_rules/new_rules.md

 usual square after a regular move of two squares.
 You may not capture en passant at a square that the pawn left using an extra move, and you may not use an extra move to capture en passant.
 A pawn that moves to the back rank immediately promotes, and may continue making king moves if it still has checkers.
+You may not move a piece to reveal a check on your king, even if you then use an extra move to block the check again.

 ### Winning
 Win by checkmate, as in regular chess, but you may use extra moves to threaten